Courses and Curriculum

 Generally, students will have completed at least one 300-level course at Canisius College prior to their semester or academic year abroad.
 Four- to six-week summer courses can be taken at any time, without any pre-requisite in place.

-It is expected that students will complete at least one course in the German major upon their return to Canisius.
+Students must complete at least one course in their German major upon having returned to Canisius College from Germany.